planeasy-webgis/planeasy-crowdsourcing-framework/docs/PRIVACY_GUIDELINES.md

 You can request the deletion of your data or withdraw from a study at any time
 by contacting the research team running the specific project.

-> The **PlanEasy organization** ensures that every project using the PlanEasy Crowdsourcing System operates
-> within the same ethical, legal, and transparency principles.

 ---

 ## 📬 Contact